ThreatConnect-Inc/tcex/docs/src/building_apps_tcinit.rst

 .. _building_apps_tcinit:

 ----------------------------------
-Building Apps - Templates (tcinit)
+Building Apps: Templates (tcinit)
 ----------------------------------

 Summary
 -------

 The ``tcinit`` CLI tool provides a simple interface to kick start a new project from a template and to keep framework files updated.
-There are several template that supported specific use cases.
-Most templates are working Apps that can be easily modified to the developers use case.
+There are several templates that support specific-use cases.
+Most templates are working Apps that can easily be modified to the developers use case.

 Usage
 -----

-To get the latest usage and template choices for ``tcinit`` run ``tcinit -h``.
+To get the latest usage and template choices for ``tcinit``, run ``tcinit -h``.

 .. code:: bash